Krfld/ISEL-AMD/05_WorkTerm_TrabalhoFinal/AMD_20/README.txt

+SCRIPTS

+To test and run the scripts, change te format from '.txt' to '.bat'.

+DEPLOYABLE MODEL

 To execute the deployed model, open 'deployable_model.py'.

 When executing, you'll be prompt to input the method to use ('1r' or 'id3' or 'nb') and the patient information.